Edusign/app-boilerplate/README.md

 ## Getting Started

-To start the development server, use the following command:
+To start the local server, use the following command:

 ```bash
 npm start